TerensTare/litest/README.md

 }
 ```

-Additionally, the library will pause the debugger when any `ensure` check fails on debug builds.
+Additionally, the library will pause the debugger when any `ensure`/`check` fails on debug builds.
 The feature can be configured by defining `LITEST_BREAK_ON_FAILURE` to be you desired value (1 to enable or 0 to disable).

 That's about all the API of the library.
 If you follow the given steps you should have a smooth experience with the library.